The Challenges of Living in Rural Japan

 Straight-forward customs like gift-giving are an important part of Japanese culture.
 Additionally, some rural areas in Japan may have more traditional customs and values.
 These may clash with Western values and expectations.
 The approach to discipline, roles of women, and general style of thinking can be puzzling.
 Regarding the disappointment many foreigners experience, it’s not usually a question of if, but a question of when.

 There is a happiness rollercoaster curve to the culture shock and adjustment phases when moving to a new country.
 After immediate elation, many people experience a severe and obvious dip in overall happiness and satisfaction.
 This is usually when someone will choose to head back to their home country.
-They choose to be back in a place surrounded by friends, family, and where they can manage their lives independently.
+They choose to be back in a place surrounded by friends, and family, and where they can manage their lives independently.

 Those who stick it out may not agree with everything they see or hear.
 But there is a general acceptance of the way things are.
 Long-term residents usually agree that there are challenges anywhere one decides to live.
 They simply prefer that place to be Japan, and they have meaningful personal reasons to support that realization.